-Let’s be clear, “3 Myths Test Automation” is not about bashing test automation.
-If you are a tester frustrated at having to do test automation (or generally unhappy!), reading “3 Myths Test Automation” will not bring you any solace.
+Let’s be clear, “3 Myths of Test Automation” is not about bashing test automation.
+If you are a tester frustrated at having to do test automation (or generally unhappy!), reading “3 Myths of Test Automation” will not bring you any solace.
 However, if you are a CEO/ CTO/ Product manager or someone genuinely interested in finding a value proposition through test automation, you may find this a good read.

 Automation testing is a concept that is heavily marketed today.
 You may ask, WHY?
 Well, the simple answer is – “Clients dig Automation.”
 Let me list down your common problem and how you believe test automation is your panacea:

 While these beliefs aren’t entirely false, they hide some common misconceptions.
 It is, in fact, these incorrect assumptions which result in the failure of test automation projects.